bigmickey/bigmickey.github.io/_technology/BuildingASimpleWebsite.md

 This was enough to warrant starting to write this post and it was then that I learned that Github are deprecating their username / password access from the command line.
 Now I need to use a Personal Access Token.
 Another diversion from my little project - but you can find the details [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) if this affects you.

+The next snag I encountered was trying to run

+    firebase init

+after a few moments I received this error message:

+    Error: Failed to authenticate, have you run firebase login?

     let request = require('request');
     let cheerio = require('cheerio');